alt-basin/SAR-JOURNAL-LOG./README.md

 # Sensor-Controlled Thermal Mapping for Search and Rescue Operations (SCOUT)

-**Editors note**
+**Editor's Note**

-- This documentation is still a work in progress.
-Software development hasn't started yet.
-I've studied how the components connect, but haven't done extensive research on the implementation side.
-My first step is finalizing the PCB design, which depends on the drone frame's physical measurements, so sourcing the hardware is a prerequisite before I can begin.
+- This project is still a work in progress.
+Software development has not yet begun.
+While I have studied how the hardware components interface with one another, I have not yet started the implementation phase.
+My current priority is designing the custom PCB.
+Since the PCB layout depends on the exact physical dimensions of the drone frame and its components, obtaining the hardware is a necessary first step to ensure accurate measurements, footprints, and component placement.

-  If you have any questions about the build, feel free to ask.
-Once complete, I'll share the PCB design files here for anyone to reference or reuse.
-I'll also compile the full development log and program documentation into this repository as the project progresses.

-  All work will be openly shared with attribution.
-I'll be including my own mark on the PCB design as a form of authorship.
+  If you have any questions or suggestions regarding the project, feel free to reach out.
+As development progresses, I will publish the PCB design files, complete development logs, and software documentation in this repository for others to reference, learn from, or reuse.
+All project materials will be openly shared with proper attribution.
+The PCB design will also include my personal signature as a mark of authorship.

 **For Forge Reviewers**

-  - I hope the components listed in the BOM can be funded, so I can measure and verify their physical dimensions before designing the PCB.
-This will help ensure the footprints and component placements are accurate and prevent alignment issues.
+- I hope the components listed in the Bill of Materials (BOM) can be funded so I can verify their physical dimensions before completing the PCB design.
+This will help ensure accurate footprints, proper component placement, and minimize alignment issues during assembly.

-    I'll cover the cost of PCB fabrication myself and will upload the PCB design files to the project's GitHub repository once they're complete.
+  I will cover the cost of PCB fabrication myself and will upload the completed PCB design files to this GitHub repository once they are finalized.

 **Current Status**